 Can vitamin C and Retinol be combined?

-Yes they can.
+Yes, they can.
 But if you have sensitive skin you need to be cautious and only use one of them at a time.
 And remember that many times less is more when it comes to active ingredients in skincare.
-Too much of the “good” can overstrain the skin and even backfire.
+Too much of the “good” can overstrain the skin and even backfire (see my post about skin barrier repair if you think you have overstrained your skin already).

 I would suggest most skin types to use a vitamin C serum (mixed with other antioxidants such as vitamin E and/or carotenoids) in the morning.
 And a retinol serum before bedtime.

 Another tip is to be extra careful with combining serums with pure ascorbic acid ingredients with retinol.
-Especially if you have sensitive skin or acne-prone skin.
+Especially if you have sensitive skin or acne-prone skin (read this post if you experience irritated skin barrier from using too many products).

 There are many reasons why I recommend the vitamin C derivative sodium ascorbyl phosphate.
 And I explain it all here.